ljmerza/calendar-card/README.md

   <img src='https://i.imgur.com/86RGw5W.png' />
 </p>

+<h2>Upgrading from version 1.x.x to 2.x.x</h2>

+Version 2.x.x introduced the following breaking changes:
+* eventColor is no longer supported
+* progressBar is no longer supported
+* explicit adding moment.js to YAML config is no longer needed
+* Card was convertered from a module to js (see new YAML example below)

 <h2>Features</h2>

-* show the next 5 events on your Google Calendar (default set by home assistant)
+* Show the next 5 events on your Google Calendar (default set by home assistant)
 * Set custom time format for each event
-* click on event to open in your Google calendar app
+* Click on event to open in your Google calendar app
 * Integrate multiple calendars
 * Update notifications via custom_updater
-* Show event color
+* Click on event location to open maps app

 <h2>Track Updates</h2>